 How Often Should You Reread Books?

-There’s no definitive rule on how long you should go between reading a book for the first time and reading it again.
+There’s no definitive rule on how long you should wait between reading a book for the first time and reading it again.

-In the end, it comes down to individual preference and there’s no concrete number you should adhere to.
-I’ve read books again I first read ten years ago and found a lot of value in doing so.
+It comes down to individual preference, and there’s no concrete number you should adhere to.
+I’ve read books again that I first read ten years ago and found a lot of value in doing so.

 Do what works best for you.